nbarnabee/outreachy/README.md

 **General improvements**
 -  Add additional charts and metrics to the Dashboard page, specifically charts that track the values which are most often missing, and the values that are most often added using the tool.
 - Refactor my CSS
-- Install webpack and use it to bundle the static files
+- Solve the ResizeObserver problem
 - Write additional tests
 - Implement language support and explore ways in which the app could be better internationalized